 First off, let me say thank you for looking into this so thoroughly.
 You are a good person for trying to do this the right way, instead of trying to shortcut the process by using a fake online registry for service dogs.
 You’re doing the right thing, trying to make sure you’re going about this properly and not just taking your untrained pet into a store to harass people.

-Now, let me also say, in short, if something that’s going on with your body is bothering you enough that you’re looking this deeply into a service dog, 95% of the time that means you are probably disabled enough for a service dog.
+Now, let me also say, in short, if something that’s going on with your body is bothering you enough that you’re looking this deeply into a service dog, 95% of the time that means you probably qualify for a service dog.
 I know that’s not enough to satisfy most of you though, so let’s go into more detail.

 The ADA (American Disabilities Act) website states this about disabilities: